 In those 18 months, Smith was both a thorn in the sides of the Jamestown officials and the prime leader of the colony.
 Other leaders in the colony sought to execute Smith twice, once on the journey before the Susan Constant, Godspeed, and Discovery had arrived at the Chesapeake Bay.
 If you believe a story witten by John Smith years after the incident, Powhatan was prepared to execute Smith until Pocahontas saved his life.

 John Smith may have hoped to become rich by "venturing his person" to the New World, but his true love seems to have been exploration (perhaps stimulated by conversations with Richard Hakluyt).
 John Smith explored the James River and its tributaries, as did others in the colonial settlement.
 What makes him unique is a pair of journeys in 1608 in a 30-foot open boat (known as a "shallop") that could be sailed as well as rowed.

 Smith led expeditions that mapped the shape of the Chesapeake Bay, and determined that the Susquehanna/Potomac/Rappahannock/James rivers did not provide the long-sought Northwest Passage to the Pacific Ocean.
 He appears to have stopped 150 times on the two trips, traveling with 14 men on the June 2-July 21 trip and with 12 men on the July 24-September 7 trip.1

-He sent a map back to England, where spies working for the Spanish ambassador Don Pedro Zuniga Marquise de Villa Flores obtained a copy that has survived in the government archives in Spain.
+He sent a map back to England in 1608.
+Spies working for the Spanish ambassador Don Pedro Zuniga Marquise de Villa Flores obtained a copy; fortunately for later geographers and historians, a version of Smith's original map survived in the Spanish government archives.

-John Smith's journeys by water in the Chesapeake Bay watershed
+John Smith took two journeys by water to map the Chesapeake Bay

 Source: National Park Service - Captain John Smith Chesapeake National Historic Trail,